Turkey: Sweden's extradition refusal "very negative" | Law-Order

 Mevlut Cavusoglu said Turkey's request for the extradition of Bulent Kenes was rejected despite a memorandum signed by Turkey, Sweden and Finland that prevented Turkey's veto of their NATO bid in June.

-Turkey blames Gulen for the failed coup in 2016 and considers his network to be a terror organisation.
+Turkey blames Gulen for the failed coup in 2016 and considers his network to be a terror organization.
 Turkey also accuses Kenes of being among the coup plotters.

 He repeated that Turkey needed to see “concrete steps” rather than “beautiful words” in order to approve the Nordic countries' NATO membership.
 Cavusoglu said his Swedish counterpart would visit Ankara Thursday.